 All shooters and spectators who are not CPF&G Club Members must fill out and sign a Liability Release Form.

-The 25-yd and 50-yd sections of the outdoor range are closed to other activities during these matches.
+The outdoor range is closed to other activities during these matches.

 Targets are 8" in diameter and target racks are placed 25 ft downrange.

 The Match will be shot in RELAYS, consisting of two ROTATIONS.
 In each ROTATION the shooter will shoot one SET of three RACKS, with each RACK having six TARGETS, for a total of 36 shots per RELAY.
 Shooter order is based on first come, first served.